Spring Garden Revival

 Hull Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation in Hull is coordinated with the Water Department, especially during seasonal restrictions (odd/even watering May-Sept).
+Efficient irrigation in Hull is managed in partnership with the Water Department, especially during seasonal restrictions (odd/even watering May-Sept).
 Drip irrigation is preferred for flower beds, reducing evaporation and disease risk.
-Install rain sensors and monitor soil moisture—glacial till and clay retain water, while sandy soils drain quickly.
-Mulch beds with 2-4 inches of organic material to retain moisture (50% reduction in evaporation).
+Install rain sensors and monitor soil moisture—glacial till and clay soils retain water, while sandy soils drain quickly.
+Mulch beds with 2-4 inches of organic material to retain moisture and reduce evaporation by 50%.
 Water early (5:00-9:00 AM) and group plants by water needs (hydrozoning).
 New plantings may be hand-watered for the first 30 days.
-Rain barrels (50-100 gallons) are encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention testing, coordinated with the Building Department.
-Hull Building Department
+Irrigation systems require permits and annual backflow prevention testing, coordinated through the Building Department.

 253 Atlantic Avenue, Hull, MA 02045